Reductive quotients of klt singularities: Preliminaries

-So for example in the case of local rings of singularities as considered in~\cite{BM21}, Cox rings are not unique in general. } \end{remark}

-In the following, we will be interested in a specific choice for the subgroups of Weil divisors $K$ and $L$ adjusted to the local setting (cf.~\cite[Def.~3.15]{BM21}).
-For a closed point $x$ of an affine klt type variety, we denote by $\PDiv(X,x)$ the group of all Weil divisors principal on some neighborhood of $x$, cf.~\cite[Sec 1.6.2]{ADHL15}.
-We call $\Cl(X,x):=\WDiv(X)/\PDiv(X,x)$ the \emph{local class group} of $x \in X$.
-Let $X_x:=\Spec \mathcal{O}_{X,x}$ be the spectrum of the Zariski local ring of $x \in X$.
-Then $\Cl(X,x)$ is equal to the class group of $X_x$.
+In the following, we will be interested in a specific choice for the subgroups of Weil divisors $K$ and $L$ adjusted to the local setting (cf.~\cite[Def.~3.15]{BM21}):

+\begin{definition} For a point $x$ of a normal affine variety $X$, we denote by $\PDiv(X,x)$ the group of all Weil divisors principal on some neighborhood of $x$, cf.~\cite[Sec.
+1.6.2]{ADHL15}.
+We call $\Cl(X,x):=\WDiv(X)/\PDiv(X,x)$ the local class group of $x \in X$. \end{definition}

+Note that when $X_x:=\Spec \mathcal{O}_{X,x}$ is the spectrum of the Zariski local ring of $x \in X$, then $\Cl(X,x)$ is equal to the class group of $X_x$.
 The following result is crucial in order for us to be able to apply Construction~\ref{constr:CoxSheaf}.